awslabs/data-solutions-framework-on-aws/framework/API.md

 A static method which will create an execution IAM role that can be assumed by EMR Serverless The method returns the role it creates.

+If no `executionRolePolicyDocument` or `iamPolicyName` The method will return a role with only a trust policy to EMR Servereless service principal.
+You can use this role then to grant access to any resources you control.

 ###### `scope`<sup>Required</sup> <a name="scope" id="aws-dsf.SparkEmrServerlessRuntime.createExecutionRole.parameter.scope"></a>

 - *Type:* constructs.Construct